 The MPAS is a consortium of disciplines that individually assess clients and shares information.
 Typically, a psychoeducational assessment e is a part of all comprehensive evaluations.
 In addition, certain other disciplines such as Special Education, Speech, Audiology, Nursing, and/or Social Work will also conduct specialized evaluations, as indicated according to the combination of concerns a student exhibits.

-Graduate students admitted to the Specialist in School Psychology must complete either PSY 402 Applied Research Experience in School Psychology or a master’s thesis in order to satisfy graduation requirements for a master’s degree.
-Students must complete all of the degree requirements, including the thesis, in six years beginning with the first semester of enrollment.
-Students should review the Applied Research Experience or Master’s Thesis section of the Specialist Program’s Policies and Procedures for more information about completing these degree options.
+Specialist Program trainees must complete either PSY 402 Applied Research Experience in School Psychology or a master’s thesis in order to satisfy graduation requirements for a master’s degree.
+Trainees must complete all of the degree requirements, including the thesis, in six years beginning with the first semester of enrollment.
+Trainees should review the Applied Research Experience or Master’s Thesis section of the Specialist Program’s Policies and Procedures for more information about completing these degree options.
 The Specialist Program’s Policies and Procedures are available on the Specialist Forms website.

-If the thesis option is selected, students are responsible for reviewing and complying with the department’s Thesis Procedures, which are explained below.
-Students should also review the Thesis section in the Graduate Catalog and the Graduate School’s Academic (Thesis Assistance) website for additional information about the University’s thesis policies, continuous enrollment, graduation deadlines, etc. A thesis:
+If the thesis option is selected, trainees are responsible for reviewing and complying with the department’s Thesis Procedures, which are explained below.
+Trainees should also review the Thesis section in the Graduate Catalog and the Graduate School’s Student Support (Thesis Assistance) website for additional information about the University’s thesis policies, continuous enrollment, graduation deadlines, etc. A thesis: